-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-Palaeolandscape implication: The beach sands - on which the dunes A and B where formed – are dated around 2990 BC.
+Palaeolandscape implication: The beach sands on which the dunes A and B where formed are dated around 2990 BC.
 At that time the coastal barrier was formed at the UK location.
 A peat layer wedged out over the lower dune A. The peat dates indicate that this layer lateral of dune A was formed between ± 2390 and 1700 BC.
 These dates imply that dune A was blown up between ± 2990 and 2390 BC, largely within the period that the coastal barrier of Uitgeest migrated eastward to the position at the UK location (between about 3365 and 2530 BC).
 Dune B – above the peat layer – must be younger than 1700 BC.
 This dune formation might be related to the second wash-over phase at the WAII location (WA-O1).

-<h1>Location Waldijk II (WA)
+<h1>Location: Waldijk II (WA)

-Table A2.3a: 14C dates of ADC excavation Waldijk II (WA).
-Reference: Zijverden et al., 2012 (see also Appendix 4 and Fig. 8 in the Waldijk II report).
+Table A2.3a.
+14C dates of ADC excavation Waldijk II (WA) (Zijverden et al., 2012; see also Appendix 4 and Fig. 8 in the Waldijk II report)